tsion/middleearth/drafts/Conditions.md

 If you invoke this version of `parseLogFile` on a log file containing corrupted entries, it won't handle the error; the program will abort.
-To avoid this, you can establish a condition handler that invokes the `skipLogEntry` restart automatically.
+To avoid this, you can establish a condition handler that invokes the `SkipLogEntry` restart automatically.

 The advantage of establishing a restart rather than having `parseLogFile` handle the error directly is it makes `parseLogFile` usable in more situations.
-The higher-level code that invokes `parseLogFile` doesn't have to invoke the `skipLogEntry` restart.
+The higher-level code that invokes `parseLogFile` doesn't have to invoke the `SkipLogEntry` restart.
 It can choose to handle the error at a higher level.
 Or, as I'll show in the next section, you can add restarts to `parseLogEntry` to provide other recovery strategies, and then condition handlers can choose which strategy they want to use.

-But before I can talk about that, you need to see how to set up a condition handler that will invoke the `skipLogEntry` restart.
+But before I can talk about that, you need to see how to set up a condition handler that will invoke the `SkipLogEntry` restart.
 You can set up the handler anywhere in the chain of calls leading to `parseLogFile`.
 This may be quite high up in your application, not necessarily in `parseLogFile`'s direct caller.
 For instance, suppose